 Communicating with the Board

 External audits can ensure business accountability.
-Southwire has a goal to assure the accuracy and integrity of financial, environmental and safety management systems by completing annual third-party financial audits every year and environmental, health and safety audits every two years.
+Southwire has a goal to assure the accuracy and integrity of financial, environmental and safety management systems by completing annual third-party financial audits every year and environmental, health and safety audits every two to three years.
 An external auditor reviews Southwire’s financial statements to provide an accurate, unbiased report of the company’s financial condition, helping to ensure integrity in our fiscal reporting.
 Because Southwire is privately owned, our financial statements are not publicly available.
 However, the board scrutinizes the company’s financial performance carefully, with a close eye on profitability, strategy and business ethics.
 Read about Southwire’s approach to maintaining strong financial performance here.